bkleinen/bkleinen.github.io/classes/ws2021/info2/labs/lab-00.md

   d) What happens if you "push" committed changes?

 15) Post any open questions in the Moodle Forum.
 See any questions there you can answer?
 Please try and answer them!

+## Submission
+Submit your lab report and the link to your repository on Moodle.
+Make sure that the link is put in the available text field.
+Deadline is 10pm before your next lab.